The demand for book typing jobs from home is on the rise and it’s unlikely to wane any time soon.

-The project budget will be posted along job details, so proceed only with applying only if you’re OK with the fees.
+Payment for book typing jobs will also depend on the client.
+The project budget will be posted along with job details, so proceed only with applying only if the fees are acceptable to you.

 Fiverr.com is the better alternative of Freelancer.com, especially if you’re looking for more control fee-wise.

-5. Build Your Own ‘Book Typing’ Business from Scratch
+6. Start Your Own ‘Book Typing’ Business from Scratch

 You can build a part or full-time income online and it doesn't have to be challenging.
 Click here to see how.

-This is also the case for people planning to build a business website for their book typing business.
+If you offer your typing services to sites like Fiverr, then the rate depends entirely on you.
+This is also the case for people planning to put up their book typing business.
 You’ll dictate the fees you’re willing to work for.